 Overcoming the Collateral Barrier to Capital Ownership for Every Citizen

-Through the Capital Homestead Act, access to credit for acquiring productive capital — which today helps make the rich richer — would be enshrined in law as a fundamental right of citizenship, like the right to vote.
+Through the Economic Democracy Act (formerly called the Capital Homestead Act), access to credit for acquiring productive capital — which today helps make the rich richer — would be enshrined in law as a fundamental right of citizenship, like the right to vote.

 Through a well-regulated central banking system and other safeguards (including capital credit insurance to cover the risk of bad loans), all citizens could purchase with interest-free capital credit, newly issued shares representing newly added technology and structures.
 These purchases would be paid off with tax-deductible dividends of these companies.
 Nothing would come out of a citizen’s or worker’s pocket or reduce the income they use to put food on your family’s table.